ctrlo/CtrlO-PDF/README.md

 number of other modules to create PDFs with a high-level interface, I found that these each lack certain features (e.g. image insertion, paragraph text).
 This module tries to include each of those features through another existing module.
-Also, it is built on PDF::API2, and provides access to that object, so content can also be added directly using that, thereby providing any powerful features required.
+Also, it is built on your choice of PDF::Builder or PDF::API2, and provides access to that object, so content can also be added directly using that, thereby providing any powerful features required.

 # METHODS

 ## pdf

-Returns the `PDF::API2` object used to create the PDF.
+Returns the `PDF::Builder` or `PDF::API2` object used to create the PDF.

 ## page